 I’ve been a music promoter for most of my working life.
-It’s basically the same as being a theatrical impressario except, instead of plays, I organise rock ‘n’ roll shows.
+It’s basically the same as being a theatrical impresario except, instead of plays, I organise rock ‘n’ roll shows.
 The wife likes to think of it as being something like a professional gambler, but that’s just her.

 A music promoter hires a venue, finds an act people will (hopefully) pay to come and see, and sells tickets.
 Ideally, ticket money will exceed costs and so a profit is made.
 That’s the theory at least.
 In reality you are gambling that enough people will buy enough tickets to pay for everything.
 If it’s too hot, people won’t come; if it’s too cold, they won’t come either.
 A big sporting event on the television can ruin you.
 So too can another, bigger event somewhere else.

 One such occasion was a Boomtown Rats concert in 1977.
-Afterwards, I couldn’t see the bed in my hotel room because it was literally covered in bank-notes – not to mention the young woman who’d come back with me from the show.
-But at the time I was living in a one-room office, sleeping on the floor, and I’d lost hundreds of pounds practically every gig I’d put on that year.
+Afterwards, I couldn’t see the bed in my hotel room because it was literally covered in bank-notes.
+But don’t get too carried away celebrating my success.
+At the time I was living in my one-room office, sleeping on the floor.
+I’d lost hundreds of pounds practically every gig I’d put on that year.
 The only secret of promoting that matters is to win more than you lose.

 Generally speaking, to make serious money you’ve got to be in ‘the loop’ and I’m not.
 Being ‘in the loop’ means being part of the music mainstream.

-I’d followed a hunch by booking this unknown Irish band for £250, largely because I rated their début single, ‘Looking After Number One’, and it paid off.
-It could easily have been another flop but, luckily for me, by the time the gig came around, the single was number 2 in the NME charts.
+I’d followed a hunch by booking this unknown Irish band for £250.
+Largely because I rated their début single, ‘Looking After Number One’, and it paid off.
+It could easily have been another flop.
+But, luckily for me, by the time the gig happened, the single was number 2 in the NME charts.

 Usually putting money on bands you personally like is the kiss of death.
 At least it is in my case.
 My personal taste doesn’t often coincide with that of the general public.
-Big Brother, Susan Boyle, tabloid newspapers, obscure 1950s R&B, even more obscure British folk musicians and Socialism are just some of the subjects the general public and I disagree on.
+Big Brother, Susan Boyle, tabloid newspapers, obscure 1950s R&B, even more obscure British folk musicians, and Socialism are just some of the subjects the general public and I disagree on.

-The small independent promoter has to make his or her money by selling crumbs from what the people in the loop don’t want – most likely what they don’t yet know exists.
-Because I have always promoted in small venues, I tend to be part of the grass-roots and I get to see new acts coming up.
-If I’m lucky, I’ll get a couple of shows out of them before they get snapped up by those ‘in the loop’.
-You’ve got to get in there quick, before the company-guys see what’s happening and kick sand in your face.
-But every year, it’s getting harder and harder to grab even a small slice of the pie.
+The small independent promoter must make his or her money by promoting what the people in the loop don’t want.
+Or what they don’t yet know exists.
+Because I have always promoted in small venues, I tend to be part of the grass-roots.
+I get to see new acts coming up.
+I’ll be able to promote a ‘hot band’ only two or three times.
+That’s how long it usually takes for someone ‘in the loop’ to catch on.
+Sometimes I’m not even that lucky and only get one bite of the cherry.